While selecting your Betta fish pet should be based on personal tastes, the Crowntail betta fish is a popular choice, and for several reasons.

 What are the preferred water conditions for a Crowntail?

-These are tropical freshwater fish.
+These are tropical freshwater fish like the Betta fish smaragdina.
 Treated tap water is sufficient for their tank.
 A ph range between 6.4 and 7.0 will be ideal for your Betta fish.
 Water hardness can sit from 2 and 5 dKh (carbonate hardness).

 Some keepers keep the lighting low on their tanks to simulate the shaded conditions found in some natural habitats.
 We find that domestically bred Betta fish do not mind aquarium lighting compared to wild specimens.